-- 2.1 This document sets out the approach to the handling of caller information from the initiation of a call to its termination.
-The aim of this document is to ensure that the accuracy of CLI data is protected throughout the transmission of a call and that the privacy choices of end users are respected and maintained throughout all parts of the call process, from the origination, to the transmission and to the termination of a call. - 2.2 A common approach across CPs is necessary as this will give CPs and end users certainty about the information that is provided with a telephone call.
-This is because the end-to-end conveyance of a call originated by an end user frequently requires the collaboration of several network providers and it is important that CPs treat CLI data in the same way.
-This document replaces the previous version of the guidelines which were originally published in 2003 and subsequently amended in 2007.
+- 2.1 This document sets out guidance on how CPs should approach the handling of CLI Data from the initiation of a call to its termination.
+The aim of this document is to ensure that the accuracy of CLI Data is protected throughout the transmission of a call and that the privacy choices of end users are respected and maintained throughout all parts of the call process, from the origination, to the transmission and to the termination of a call. - 2.2 A common approach by all CPs is necessary as this will give CPs and end users certainty about the information that is provided with a telephone call.
+This is because the end-to-end conveyance of a call originated by an end user frequently requires the collaboration of several network providers and it is important that all CPs treat CLI Data in the same way.
+This document replaces the Ofcom guidelines on CLI facilities which were published in 2003 and subsequently amended in 2007.